 This lack of openness surrounding herpes can make the experience exponentially worse for those who contract it.
 "Everyone tells me their stories now," says Jenelle Marie Pierce.
 "It's something that I have to keep to myself when they're sharing something very personal and intimate about themselves, but I wish everyone knew how common this is and how it impacts all different types of people, all types of behavioral and sexuality styles and identities."

 Treatment is easier than we’re led to believe.

 Choosing to seek treatment for herpes is a major step in managing your symptoms.
 Your doctor will likely prescribe an antiviral medication, which can be helpful in reducing the length of your outbreaks as well as their frequency.

 Still, even a few days of dealing with the discomfort of an outbreak feels like forever.
 New over-the-counter product, FemiClear for Genital Herpes Symptoms, offers an all-natural and organic treatment that works hand in hand with your prescription to help provide fast relief for herpes.
 When used in addition to antiviral treatment, FemiClear has been reported to result in less severe outbreaks, reducing itching, pain, and burning symptoms in 90% of women.
 FemiClear killed over 99.9% of the herpes simplex I and II viruses during an in vitro laboratory testing.
-If you're looking for a proven product, FemiClear can be found at your local CVS in the personal intimacy aisle (or on CVS.com, Target.com, or Amazon.com), so it's easy to get when you need it most.
-You can take it at the first sign of an outbreak or throughout your outbreak to help manage symptoms.
+If you're looking for a proven product, FemiClear can be found at your local CVS in the personal intimacy aisle (or on CVS.com, Target.com, and Amazon.com), so it's easy to get when you need it most.
+You can take it at the first sign of an outbreak and throughout your outbreak to help manage symptoms.